OpenMx/OpenMx/docs/source/OpenMxTutorial.rst

         bivCorFit <- mxRun(bivCorModel)

 We can then request various parts of the output to inspect by referring to them by the name of the object resulting from the ``mxRun`` command, followed by the name of the objects corresponding to the expected mean vector and covariance matrix, in quotes and double square brackets, followed by ``@values``.
-The command ``mxEvaluate`` can also be used to extract relevant information, such as the likelihood, where the first argument of the command is the object of interest and the second the object obtaining the results.
+The command ``mxEval`` can also be used to extract relevant information, such as the likelihood, where the first argument of the command is the object of interest and the second the object obtaining the results.

 .. code-block:: r

     EM <- bivCorFit[['expMean']]@values
     EC <- bivCorFit[['expCov']]@values
-    LL <- mxEvaluate(objective,bivCorFit);
+    LL <- mxEval(objective,bivCorFit);

 If we want to test whether the covariance/correlation is significantly different from zero, we could fit a submodel and compare it with the saturated model.
 Given that this model is essentially the same as the original, except for the covariance, we create a new mxModel (named 'bivCorModelSub) with as first argument the old model (named 'bivCorModel).
 Then we only have to specify the matrix that needs to be changed, in this case the lower triangular matrix becomes essentially a diagonal matrix, obtained by fixing the off-diagonal elements to zero in the ``free`` and ``values`` arguments